SmartAssociate/Smart-Associates/README.md

 ## About

-I created this interactive website to provide a professional and simple website for a Civil and Structural Engineering company I work for.

-The website targets customers and clients that would require the use of a civil and/or structural engineering services provided by the company I work for.

 The goal of this website is to provide information about Smart Associates, and the services it provides.
 It also provides interactive pages showing some of the projects the company has been involved in and a contact us page.

 This website must be professional for the target audience and contain the information needed to complete the goals of the business owner and site visitors.
 It must also stand out and be memorable for future visits and for recommendations to other potential users.